Skip to content

 Feedback and contact information

-We will consider your request and get back to you within 21 days.
+We will consider your request and aim to get back to you within 7 days.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact the Communications Team.
-We will need to know the details of the page you are looking at, information you thought should be clearer and anything else you think would help us to improve it.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact yhs-tr.communications.team@nhs.net.
+This helps us improve.

 Enforcement procedure